xfiveco/generator-chisel/README.md

 4. Finally, `templates-build` reads the newly created `rev-manifest.json` and builds HTML files from Twig templates, while linking revisioned files using the `assetPath` function.

 ## Credits
-A lot of Chisel generator functionality is copied from or inspired by [Limelight Generator](https://github.com/piotrkulpinski/generator-limelight).
+A lot of Chisel functionality is copied from or inspired by [Limelight Generator](https://github.com/piotrkulpinski/generator-limelight).
 Thanks, Piotrek ;)

 ## License
-Limelight Generator is licensed under [MIT License](LICENSE).
+Chisel is licensed under [MIT License](LICENSE).